What is Quality?

 We have previously seen that the Scope of a project answers the questions "What" will you actually do, and "Where" will you do it.
 Scope also begins to discover "HOW” you will do your project, by collecting Stakeholder Expectations.
 Click and scroll down the page for information about Stakeholder Expectations.

-Measurement of the Quality variables in your Project Management Goals also describe HOW concentrated the test results are around the target value of the characteristic being measured.
+By measuring the Quality variables in your Project Management Goals you will see HOW concentrated the test results are around the target value of the characteristic being measured.

 The 8 principles for Professional Project Quality Management are: